A multi-modal approach for identifying schizophrenia using cross-modal attention: Methodology

 \subsection{Uni-modal model architecture}

 Using the extracted coordination features as input, separate segment-to-session-level classification neural network (STS-CNN) models as shown in Figure \ref{fig:video} were designed and trained to classify the subjects based on uni-modal video and audio data.
-For segment-level classification, we created a Dilated Convolution Neural Network (DCNN) architecture similar to the one in Huang et al. \cite{huang2020exploiting}.
+For segment-level classification, we created a Dilated Convolution Neural Network (DCNN) architecture where the delay scales were chosen while considering each scale to be roughly twice as big as the previous scale, and to sample as many as possible different points along the auto and cross-correlation matrix following the work of Huang et al. \cite{huang2020exploiting}.
 As the goal is to perform session-level classification, the output of the first fully connected layer in the segment-level classifier is taken across all segments of a session, stacked together, and then sent through a convolution neural network which produces a session-level label.

-When it comes to the transcribed text data of subjects in the dataset, a bidirectional LSTM-based hierarchical attention network (HAN) architecture was utilized.
-The HAN model applies the attention mechanism at a word level as well as a sentence level, thus taking into consideration the hierarchical structure of the text in the session.
+As the language model for transcribed text data, a bidirectional LSTM-based hierarchical attention network (HAN) architecture was utilized.
+The HAN model applies the attention mechanism at both word and sentence levels, thus taking into consideration the hierarchical structure of the text in the session.